D4rkM/iochat/README.md

 #iochat

-##A simple chat that uses socket.io, webrtc with the janus framework and mongodb.
+##A simple chat that uses socket.io, and mongodb.